flare-foundation/flare-tx-sdk/README.md

 In order to generate and sign transactions on the C-chain and P-chain, a suitable implementation of the interface [`Wallet`](src/wallet/index.ts) must be provided.
 Each object implementing the interface should be associated with a unique signing key.

+The SDK provides proxies to facilitate the integration of standard wallets, such as Web3 based wallets (EIP-1193 standard), Ledger, and Trezor.
+Details are specified in [Standard wallets](#standard-wallets).

 In general, for transaction generation, the wallet should implement the function
 ```
 getPublicKey(): Promise<string>